jcksanderson/chicago-housing-project/README.md

 # chicago-housing-project
 Pattern-finding in Chicago housing data.
-Open markdown files for nice looking code and plots.
+Open markdown files for nice looking code and graphs.